mrblomblo/MoreThemes/README.md

 I have likely never used (or in some cases even seen) a theme before deciding to add it to this extension, so if you are more familiar with a theme and want to help improve it, you are very welcome to do so.
 Just make sure to read the [contribution guidelines](https://github.com/mrblomblo/MoreThemes/blob/master/docs/CONTRIBUTING.md)!

+> [!NOTE]
+> The screenshots may not always show the latest version of the themes, but they'll give you a good idea of how the theme looks!

 <details>
 <summary>Expand to view list of all themes</summary>